shivammathur/setup-php/README.md

 - It will remove `Xdebug`, which will have a positive impact on PHP performance.
 - You are using `phpdbg` for running your tests.
 - You are profiling your code using `blackfire`.
+- You are using PHP in JIT mode.
+Please refer to [JIT configuration](#jit-configuration) section for more details.

 ```yaml
 - name: Setup PHP with no coverage driver